 The Advocate General supported the claimant’s view that the Framework Employment Directive covers employees who, though not themselves disabled, are treated less favourably or harassed on the ground of their association with a disabled person.

-See Coleman v Attridge Law main page for summary, facts and the final decision of the European Court.
+See Coleman v Attridge Law main page for the final decision of the European Court.
 This page outlines the Advocate General’s Opinion, which precedes the court decision and is influential but not final.

 Fundamental principle of equality

 The Advocate General commented that equality is not merely a political ideal and aspiration but one of the fundamental principles of European Community law.
 The values underlying equality are human dignity and personal autonomy:

 - At its bare minimum, human dignity entails the recognition of the equal worth of every individual.
 One’s life is valuable by virtue of the mere fact that one is human, and no life is more or less valuable than another.

 - A relevant, but different, value is that of personal autonomy.
 It dictates that individuals should be able to design and conduct the course of their lives through a succession of choices among different valuable options.
 It presupposes that people are given a range of valuable options from which to choose.